shabin5785/LearnAngularJS/Doc_4.md

 - if we try to inject a service to a service, it fails.
 For injection to work in angular, angular needs the injectable to have some meta data.
 Service normally doesnt have that.
 So we need to add @Injectable to the servie.
 This make that class eligible for injection of other objects.
 Like we are making the class angular managerd.
 Like spring annotation.
 So angular can inject other objects to this class.
 Note that we add the metadata or annotation to the servie that receives other objects from angular...

+- We can define model or events or triggers etc that can be used across the app. no need for input output complexity So can emit this event from one component and subscribe to it in another easily.